Vital Records Online

 Who is Authorized to Order a Vermont Birth Certificate?

-Vermont birth certificates are classified as confidential documents with restricted access for 100 years after a birth is recorded.
+Vermont birth certificate are classified as confidential documents with restricted access for 100 years after a birth is recorded.
 During this time, access to birth records is limited to the individual named on the certificate, immediate family members and legal guardians.
 Relatives such as aunts, uncles, cousins, and in-laws are ineligible to request certified copies.
 Third parties requesting on behalf of the person named on the record must confirm eligibility.
 All applicants must submit a valid ID with the application.

 Authorized People